Joe Fattorini

 Joe Fattorini (born 5 September 1969) is a British radio and television presenter and wine expert.

 Journalism

 Fattorini wrote a weekly wine column for The Herald for over fourteen years.
-He has also contributed to Harper's Wine and Spirit, The Independent, and The Buyer.
+He has also contributed to Harpers Wine & Spirit, The Independent, and The Buyer.

 Television and radio

 Fattorini has presented a number of radio and television programmes for the BBC, including Joe's Diner and It's Your Money.

 In 2016, Fattorini presented ITV's The Wine Show with Matthew Goode and Matthew Rhys.
 Stephen Heritage of The Guardian praised Fattorini as 'a revelation, arguably the Attenborough of Oddbins.'